-I describe and provide links for my first-authored publications and some co-authored publications.
-Please do not hesitate to contact me if you want a copy of an article (at firstname.lastname@example.org)
+I describe and provide links for some of my publications.
+Do not hesitate to contact me if you want a copy of an article (at email@example.com)

 Gagné T, Frohlich KL, Quesnel-Vallée A. The role of education and other transition milestones in the progression of social inequalities in cigarette smoking between the ages of 18 and 25: evidence from the Canadian National Population Health Survey.
 Addictive Behaviors.
 Accepted May 2020.

 This is the last of the three core papers to come out of my PhD thesis.
-Using longitudinal data from the National Population Health Survey, I examined the relationship between smoking and the five young adult milestones (educational attainment, economic activity, cohabitation with parents, relationship status, and parenthood) at four repeated points between the ages of 18-19 and 24-25 in 1,243 young adults across Canada.
+Using longitudinal data from the National Population Health Survey, I examined the relationship between smoking and five young adult milestones (educational attainment, economic activity, cohabitation with parents, relationship status, and parenthood) at four repeated points between the ages of 18-19 and 24-25 in 1,243 young adults across Canada.
 I found that occasional smoking was predicted only by relationship status (i.e., single young adults being much more likely to smoke occasionally) whereas daily smoking was predicted by all five milestones.
-Like in my second thesis paper, I found that many of these characteristics had a different influence with age.
-For instance, living without parents and with children was a clear risk factor at ages 18-19, but was no longer associated with smoking by the ages of 22-23.
-Importantly, we also found that the association between relationship status and smoking varied with age and education: being in a committed relationship was a risk factor for daily smoking at ages 18-19 whereas it became a protective factor towards ages 24-25, but only among who completed post-secondary education.
-These findings add new evidence on the processes through which social inequalities in smoking progress during young adulthood, and on the importance of this life period on the progression of health inequalities over the life course.
+Like in my second thesis paper, I found that many of these characteristics had a different influence at different ages.
+For instance, living without parents and with children was a marked risk factor for smoking at ages 18-19, but was no longer associated with smoking at ages 22-23.
+We also found that the association between relationship status and smoking varied with age and education.
+Being in a relationship was a risk factor for daily smoking at ages 18-19 and a protective factor at ages 24-25, but only among who completed post-secondary education.
+These findings add new evidence on the processes through which smoking progress across social groups during young adulthood.

 This is the first paper to come out of my fellowship at UCL.
 I was always interested in the unintended consequences of health inequalities, and was blown away when reading this paper on the consequences of White-Black inequalities in mortality and its role in U.S. elections by Javier Rodriguez during my PhD.
 Therefore, I built on the strengths of the 1958 and 1970 British birth cohorts to examine the role of self-rated health and limitations in daily activities on voting in general elections.
 I found that self-rated health was a robust and relatively strong predictor of having voted in the last general election, but also that this association was likely to vary over the life-course and in keeping with the election context.